neon-epsilon/getorganized/README.md

 # Tech

 I host GetOrganized on a Raspberry Pi running [NGINX](https://www.nginx.com/).
 The front end is written in the purely functional language [PureScript](https://www.purescript.org/), a non-lazy Haskell dialect which compiles directly to JavaScript.
 The front end communicates with the server via a REST API, written in PHP (a legacy left-over that can be replaced by something more robust).
-Upon entering or deleting an expense, calorie count, etc. the server starts a Python script which updates the charts.
-The Python script is based on [pandas](https://pandas.pydata.org/).
+Upon entering or deleting an expense, calorie count, etc. a Python service updates the charts.
+The Python service is based on [pandas](https://pandas.pydata.org/).

 ### Front End